MarkPearlCoZa/Blog_General/_posts/2016-04-24-CodeRetreat-Notes.md

 #### Room Layout

-- Island style layouts preferable where at least two people can sit comfortably with keyboards next to each other
+- Desk layout where two people can sit comfortably with keyboards next to each other
+- Electrical extensions at each desk to plug computer / laptop in
 - No water/fluids on desks, separate table in the room that has glasses & water

 <img class="img-responsive" alt="Suggested Room Layout" src="{{ site.url }}/assets/images/CodeRetreat-SuggestedRoomLayout.jpg">